What should be the first action if a cleaning solution has been ingested by a child?

 Study for the NHA Medical Assistant Certification Exam.
 Enhance your preparation with our flashcards and multiple-choice questions, each with hints and explanations.
 Get ready to ace your exam!

-When a cleaning solution has been ingested by a child, the first action should be to call Poison Control.
-This is crucial because the experts at Poison Control can provide immediate, specific advice based on the type of substance ingested and the amount consumed.
-They have the resources to assess the situation and guide caregivers on the appropriate next steps based on standard protocols and the child's condition.
+In cases where a cleaning solution has been ingested by a child, the first action should be to call Poison Control.
+This is critical because Poison Control professionals have the expertise to provide specific guidance based on the type of substance ingested and the child's age, weight, and overall health.
+They can assess the severity of the situation and recommend the safest course of action.

 Subscribe